apollographql/apollo-studio-community/preview-docs/OperationsCatalog.md

 ---
 ### 🎉 Update!
-We recently released [Operation Collections](https://www.apollographql.com/blog/announcement/platform/save-and-share-your-graphql-operations-in-apollo-explorer/) in Apollo Explorer that solve the first two use cases mentioned below.
+We have released [Operation Collections](https://www.apollographql.com/blog/announcement/platform/save-and-share-your-graphql-operations-in-apollo-explorer/) in Apollo Explorer that solve the first two use cases mentioned below.
 ---

 # Operations Catalog